pkusnail/EntryTask/README.md

 ###  Extendable Functionality ( todos ):
-1. Roles and privileges enhancement and management
+1. Roles and privileges enhancement and management, todo
-2. SSO ( Single Sign On ) Central Authentication Service for cross domain login
+2. SSO ( Single Sign On ) Central Authentication Service for cross domain login, todo
-3. Sign in by OpenId such as QQ, Wechat, google or facebook account
+3. Sign in by OpenId such as QQ, Wechat, google or facebook account, todo
-4. OpenId Authentication for other applications
+4. OpenId Authentication for other applications, todo

 #### Environment Requirements

 Server: Virtual Machine on Working PC\
-OS: CentOS 7 x64 or Ubuntu 14.04 above\
+OS: CentOS 7 x64\
-DB: MySQL 5.5 or above\
+DB: MySQL 5.7.23\
 Client: Chrome and Firefox

 # Design of the System

-## Capacity Estimation and Constraints

 ## Database Design
 All tables are in a database named UserDB, there are three tables:
 1. user table : storing uuid (universally unique identifier, as unique user id), real name , nick name and password
 2. avatar table : storeing uuid and photo id
 3. login talbe : storing login records, for security and user behavior study purpose